ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA supported features.md

 ## Export operation

-The OPC UA adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies.
+The OPC UA EDS adapter is able to export available OPC UA dynamic variables by browsing the OPC UA hierarchies or sub-hierarchies.

-### Limit browsing
+### Export operation actions

-Browsing can be limited by specifying a comma-separated collection of nodeIds in data source configuration (RootNodeIds) which are treated as a roots from where the adapter starts the browse operation.
-For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration).
+1. To limit browsing, specify a comma-separated collection of nodeIds in data source configuration (RootNodeIds).

+   **Note:** They are treated as roots from where the adapter starts the browse operation.

    The adapter triggers an export operation after a successful connection to the OPC UA server when the data selection file does not exist in configuration directory.

-The exported data selection JSON file can be copied from the directory or retrieved using a REST API call.
+2. Copy the exported data selection JSON file from the directory or retrieve it using a REST API call.

-### Manually create data selection file

-The data selection file can be created manually in order to avoid a potentially long and expensive browse operation.
-It can be configured the data source is configured or both pushed in one configuration call together.
-For more information, see [OSIsoft Adapter for OPC UA data selection configuration](xref:OSIsoftAdapterForOPCUADataSelectionConfiguration#generate-default-opc-ua-data-selection-configuration-file).
+3. Optional: To avoid a potentially long and expensive browse operation, create the data selection file manually.
+Configure it before you configure the data source or push both in one configuration call together.